Jeanne Geneviève Garnerin

 Labrosse first flew on 10 November 1798, one of the earliest women to fly in a balloon.
 She was the wife of André-Jacques Garnerin, a hydrogen balloonist and inventor of the frameless parachute.

 Biography

-Jeanne Labrosse was amongst the crowd watching André-Jacques Garnerin's first hydrogen balloon flight and parachute descent at Parc Monceau, Paris, on 22 October 1797.
-She made his acquaintance, became his pupil, and flew with him on 10 November 1798, at Parc Monceau.
-She is sometimes described as the first woman in the world to fly in a balloon although Élisabeth Thible made a free flight in 1784, and Citoyenne Henri flew with Garnerin on 8 July 1798, four months earlier.
+Jeanne Labrosse was amongst the crowd watching André-Jacques Garnerin's first hydrogen balloon flight and parachute descent at Parc Monceau, Paris on 22 October 1797.
+She made his acquaintance, became his pupil, and flew with him on 10 November 1798 at Parc Monceau.
+She is sometimes described as the first woman in the world to fly in a balloon, but Élisabeth Thible made a free flight in 1784 and Citoyenne Henri flew with Garnerin on 8 July 1798, four months earlier.

-On 12 October 1799, Labrosse ascended in a gondola with a balloon before detaching the balloon and descending in the gondola by parachute, from an altitude of 900 meters.
+On 12 October 1799, Labrosse ascended in a gondola with a balloon before detaching the balloon and descending in the gondola by parachute from an altitude of 900 meters.
 In doing so, she became the first woman to parachute.
 She went on to complete many ascents and parachute descents in towns across France and Europe.